6 week: 6/19/2017 - 7/28/2017

 Did you complete your math & English/ESL placement tests?

-If you are a continuing student and have not yet completed both tests, you will not be able to enroll in Winter/Spring 2015 courses.
+If you are a continuing student and have not yet completed both tests, you will not be able to enroll in courses moving forward.
 You will be on "assessment hold."
 The sooner you take the tests the better.
 Please go to the Assessment Center's website for testing hours and requirements.

 If you are looking for somewhere to live or are looking for a roommate, check out the Outreach housing resources page.